 See Rates & Insurance.

 We understand that life is busy and sometimes the unexpected happens.
 We ask that you try your best to communicate with your therapist if you are unable to make your scheduled appointment.
 We also value our therapists’ time and therefore ask that you carefully review our cancellation policy:

 - Your therapist will wait for 15 minutes for you to arrive at your session.
 If he/she has not heard from you, and you have not arrived for your appointment within 15 minutes of your scheduled session, you will be responsible for the full cost of the session.

 - If you cancel your session within 12 hours of the scheduled session time, a late cancelation fee of $60 will be charged to your account.

 - If you cancel your session 12 or more hours in advance, your account will not be charged.

 One of our top priorities is to match you with a Spot to Talk therapist that is knowledgeable in the areas you would like to work on and someone with whom you can connect.
 If after several sessions, you do not feel your therapist is the right fit, we encourage you to reach out to the Clinical Director to discuss the challenges you are experiencing.
 We will be happy to match you with a different therapist.
 We know that getting to know someone new is not always easy and hope to make this process as smooth as possible for both you and your therapist.

 Your involvement in therapy is always up to you.
 You can decide at any time to end your session or end your participation in therapy altogether.
 We ask that you let your therapist know if you do not want to continue with Spot to Talk, and he/she will work with you to terminate services.

 Yes!
-Spot to Talk has a local home office in Bigfork, Montana where we are happy to meet with children, teens, young adults and family in-person.
-Please call to schedule an in-person appointment before arriving at our space.
+Spot to Talk has several local home offices in Columbia Falls, Kalispell, Bigfork, & Missoula, Montana where we are happy to meet with children, teens, adults and family for in-person sessions.
+Please call to schedule an in-person appointment before arriving at one of our spaces.